PROCEDURE FOR CUTTING THE PASSOVER BREAD AT HOME

 ALL: As it was in the beginning is now and ever shall be, forever.
 Amen.

-CEL: Merciful Lord, take care of us as you took care of Israel wonderfully.
+CEL: Merciful Lord, look after us with the same care you looked after Israel wonderfully.
 Help us, the chosen people of the new covenant, to experience your protection and to eat the heavenly manna that the Lord Jesus Christ has provided for us.
-Thereby, let us become strong and reach the promised land, which is the kingdom of heaven.
+In doing so, let us become strong and reach the promised land, the kingdom of heaven.
 Eternal Lord forever.

 ALL: Amen.